paymill/paymill-xtcommerce-3/README.md

 xtCommerce (Version 3.x) Plugin for Paymill credit card and elv payments

+# Update Note

+To update the xt:Commerce Paymill plugin you must reinstall the plugin to ensure that all needed tables are created.

 # Installation

 Download the following zip file and upload the extracted files in the root directory of your xtCommerce shop.